 Pesticides, herbicides and other scientifically engineered chemicals seep into the ground and our water.
 Eventually we are ingesting these toxic compounds that were developed to kill living organisms.
 These toxins maneuver their way into our organs, and slowly poison our bodies.

 Organic soil contains microbes that provide essential nutrients that cannot be found in artificial fertilizers.
 These helpful bacteria, algae, fungi and protozoa help to transform compost chemicals into healthy nutrients which are easily absorbed by plant roots.
-Depending on the choice of produce, organic is shown to have significantly higher levels of nutrients with greater amounts of salicylic acid and more Vitamin C, iron, calcium, magnesium, and phosphorous.
-Compared to the conventional marketed vegetables that are synthetically grown, organic foods are filled with the essential vitamins and minerals that others lack.
+Compared to the conventional marketed vegetables that are synthetically grown, organic foods are filled with the essential vitamins and minerals that others lack; depending on the choice of produce, organic is shown to have significantly higher levels of nutrients with greater amounts of salicylic acid and more Vitamin C, iron, calcium, magnesium and phosphorous.
 Mother Nature is solely in charge of organically grown fruits and vegetables.

 With regards to meat, the animals are reared without any antibiotics or growth hormones.
 In a lot of cases, antibiotics or growth hormones are injected into cattle to make them larger, fatter and hence deliver more meat.
-In organically reared cattle, they are allowed to grow and develop at their own pace, and without any synthetics injected into their system.
+Organically reared cattle grow and develop at their own pace, and without any synthetics injected into their system.